econpy/google-ngrams/README.md

 ![](https://s3.amazonaws.com/ngramplots/pandas_simple.png)

 ### License ###
-None, feel free to distribute and modify.
+MIT License

-However, PLEASE do respect the terms of service of the Google Ngram Viewer while using this code.
+Moreover, PLEASE do respect the terms of service of the Google Ngram Viewer while using this code.
 This code is meant to help viewers retrieve data behind a few queries, not bang at Google's servers with thousands of queries.
 The complete dataset can be freely downloaded [here](http://storage.googleapis.com/books/ngrams/books/datasetsv2.html).
 This code is not a Google product and is not endorsed by Google in any way.

 With this in mind... happy plotting!